 So when a patient says that their ” filling just fell out, the Hygienist pulled the filling out or their teeth are too soft to hold fillings”, I tell them:

-1. A filling doesn't just fall out.
-They is always a reason for that occurrence.
+1. A filling doesn’t just fall out.
+There is always a reason for that occurrence.
 The filling may have a cavity under it which is soft and therefore the filling came out because it no longer rested on a solid surface.
 The filling may have been placed in a situation that a failure is expected.
 I mean that if a dentist places a filling when a crown is needed, then it is asking too much of the filling to hold up the load.
-A 2×4 is a good piece of lumber unless a Carpenter expects it to support a load to heavy for its size.
-Or perhaps they have a para functional habit that keeps hitting the filling and causing it to fail.
-In this case I will need to adjust any biting inferences in order for the filling to last.
+A 2×4 is a good piece of lumber unless a Carpenter expects it to support a load too heavy for its size.
+Or perhaps they have a parafunctional habit that keeps hitting the filling and causing it to fail.
+In this case, I will need to adjust any biting inferences in order for the filling to last.

 2. They can’t floss a filling out.
 If they can dislodge a filling by flossing then it needed to be replaced.

 In summary, our jobs as dentists are to listen to your dental complaints and ascertain the cause and propose a solution that will fix your problem.
 We need to explain it in a way that you understand and give you all your choices with the probable outcomes for those choices.
-If you need a second opinion to a complex or a simple concern please call my office, Smile Solutions by Emmi Dental Associates, 302-999-8113.
+If you need a second opinion to a complex or a simple concern please call my office, Smile Solutions by Emmi Dental Associates, at Smile Solutions by Emmi Dental Phone Number 302-999-8113.

 Comments are closed.